Cubs vs. Braves Player Props Betting Odds

 MLB Props Today: Atlanta Braves

-- Bryce Elder (8-2) will take to the mound for the Braves and make his 22nd start of the season.
+- Charlie Morton (10-9) will take the mound for the Braves, his 22nd start of the season.

-- Elder will look to finish five or more innings for the third start in a row.
+- In 21 starts, Morton has pitched through or past the fifth inning 19 times.
+He has a season average of 5.7 frames per outing.

-- He has five appearances this season with zero earned runs allowed out of his 21 chances this season.
+- He has four appearances with no earned runs allowed in 21 chances this season.

 |Opponent